wal-g/wal-g/docs/STORAGES.md

 * `OSS_UPLOAD_PART_SIZE`

 Size of the part to upload when uploading large files to OSS.
-Alicloud OSS default is 6,291,456 bytes (6 MB).
+Alicloud OSS default is 6,291,456 bytes (6 MiB).

 * `OSS_COPY_PART_SIZE`

 Size of the part to copy when copying large files within OSS.
-Default OSS is 67,108,864 bytes (64 MB).
+Default OSS is 67,108,864 bytes (64 MiB).

 Swift
 -----------